gardehal/python-packages/README.md

 - BaseService.baseRepository should be generic repo type, not locked to LocalJson, and be injectable
 - delete WebUtil?
 - convert DatetimeObject, FilePathObject to util functions
+- json datetimes defaults to string, could be fixed?